Stazer/autonomouscabs/website/website.md

 ![evironment](./images/environment.png)

 ### Algorithms
-To fulfill our goals we implemented three main algorithms: pathfollowing, collision avoidance and cab provision.
+To fulfill our goals we implemented three main algorithms: path following, collision avoidance and cab provision.

-#### Pathfollowing
+#### Path following
 The pathfollowing algorithm can be broken down into 5 steps:
 1. Reading the  BGRA image from a webots message and removing the alpha channel
 2. Convert the BGR image to a grey scale image